comexpertise/PuPHPet-config-lamp-webdev/README.md

-PuPHPet-config-lamp-webdev
+A web development environnement with PuPHPet
 ==========================

-Usefull for simply start a (web) developpement/debugging environnement with LAMP (Linux/Apache/MySQL/PHP) using Vagrant.
+That PuPHPet configuration file is usefull for simply start a web development environment with debugging tools under a LAMP architecture (Linux/Apache/MySQL/PHP) using Vagrant.

-This a PuPHPet config file for easily fast start a (web) development environnement under LAMP architecture.
-(VirtualBox, Debian Wheezy 7.5 x64, LAMP, PHP 5.5, Ruby, Xdebug, Xhprof, Drush...)

-The box provide all packages and Apache/PHP/Ruby/Pear/PECL modules you need in major cases for web developpements with debugging tools.
+The finaly generated box provide all packages and Apache/PHP/Ruby/Pear/PECL modules what you need in major cases for web developpements including debugging tools.

-Firstly writed and optimized for a Windows platform (specially sharing settings), succesfully tested with Windows 8.1x64, VirtualBox 4.3.16 and Vagrant 1.6.5.
+Firstly writed and optimized for a Windows platform (specially for sharing web root folder settings), succesfully tested with Windows 8.1x64, VirtualBox 4.3.16 and Vagrant 1.6.5.

 ## Box configuration: